express-in-code-game/excode-design/project.md

     - but they are all click-focused and quite stale, only maps change
     - not enough events, no/few automated ways to create events and invite people, only 1v1s
     - 90% of twitch streams are crap, because games are mostly uncomfortable or boring to play, so channels become stale
-    - there is a culture of 'you can only play if click fast enough, before you body broke down from poisonous drinks events advertise'
+    - there is a culture of 'you can only play if click fast enough, before you body breaks down from poisonous crap-foods events advertise'
     - still, great games like Age of Empires, Starcraft have impressive scenes and are fun to watch
     - but we can do better by contributing to the world of games a new kind of games
 - what kind of games ?